South Houston High School: Sports

-South Houston High School competes in football, soccer, basketball, volleyball, softball, dance (Jannettes), baseball, track and field, cross country, cheerleading, golf, marching band, tennis, bowling and swimming.
+South Houston High School competes in football, soccer, basketball, volleyball, softball, dance (Jannettes), baseball, track and field, cross country, cheerleading, golf, marching band, tennis, powerlifting, bowling and swimming.
 The school has a Navy NJROTC unit which was named the best in their region in spring 2014.

 Mascot, colors, and publications

 The mascot for South Houston High School is Hector the Trojan.
 The school colors are normally referred to as red and white, but the official colors are scarlet and gray.
 The yearbook is called the Palladium.
 The student newspaper was originally called The Forum; it is now called, "The Torch."

 Feeder patterns

 Elementary schools that feed into South Houston include: